HIV/AIDS in Australia: HIV/AIDS in Australia since 2000

+In 2016, the Australian government and AFAO announced that AIDS was no longer a public health crisis given the decline in numbers of new cases and the availability of treatment.

 Australian responses to HIV/AIDS

 The Australian health policy response to HIV/AIDS has been characterised as emerging from the grassroots rather than top-down, and as involving a high degree of partnership between government and non-government stakeholders.
 The capacity of these groups to respond early and effectively was instrumental in lowering infection rates before government-funded prevention programs were operational.
 The response of both governments and NGOs was also based on recognition that social action would be central to controlling the disease epidemic.

 In 1987, a well-known advertising program was launched, including television advertisements that featured the grim reaper rolling a ten-pin bowling ball toward a group of people standing in the place of the pins.
 These advertisements garnered a lot of attention: controversial when released, and continuing to be regarded as effective as well as pioneering television advertising.

 The willingness of the Australian government to use mainstream media to deliver a blunt message through advertising was credited as contributing to Australia's success in managing HIV.
 However the campaign also contributed to stigma for those living with the disease, particularly in the gay community, an impact one of the advertising scheme's architects later regretted.

 Australian Governments began in the mid-1980s to pilot or support programs involving needle exchange for intravenous drug users.
 These remain occasionally controversial, but are reported to have been crucial in keeping the incidence of the disease low, as well as being extremely cost-effective.

 HIV/AIDS quickly became a more severe problem for several countries in the region around Australia, notably Papua New Guinea and Thailand, than it was within Australia itself.
 This led Australian governments and non-government organisations to place an increasing emphasis on international initiatives, particularly aimed at limiting the spread of the disease.
 In 2000, the Australian government introduced a $200 million HIV/AIDS prevention program that was targeted at south-east Asia.
 In 2004, this was increased to $600 million over the six years to 2010 for the government's international HIV/AIDS response program, called Meeting the Challenge.
 Australian non-government organisations such as the AIDS Trust are also involved in international efforts to combat the illness.